aeon-toolkit/aeon/docs/getting_started.md

 - {term}`segmentation` where the goal is to split a single time series into regions where the series are sofind areas of a time series that are not representative of the whole series.
+- {term}`forecasting` where the goal is to predict future values for a time series.

 `aeon` also provides core modules that are used by the specific task modules above